-6. Calculations should be done only once: If you need a calculation, try to calculate it only once and link all dependent cells to this calculation.
+6. Calculations should be done only once: Since the financial model is in Excel, if you need a calculation, try to calculate it only once and link all dependent cells to this calculation.
 In case your calculation is wrong, or you wish to change it afterward, you will have to change it only once, and the change will be applied concisely throughout your model.

-8. Clarify assumptions – Financial models just are easier to understand when you separate inputs from output cells in a visible manner.
-All inputs should be put in separate cells and marked with a different font color such as e.g., blue while calculations should be in black (or any other color code you like).
-Another point here is to insert the source of your assumptions to make it very clear from where does assumptions come from.
-Therefore, the financial model becomes much easier readable and understandable.
+8. Clarify assumptions – Financial models are easier to understand when you separate inputs from output cells in a visible manner.
+All inputs should be put in separate cells and marked with a different font color such as e.g., blue, while calculations should be in black (or any other color code you like).
+Another point here is to insert the source of your assumptions to make it very clear from where do assumptions come from.
+Therefore, the financial model becomes much readable and understandable.

-11. Terms and Abbreviations: Financial models normally use a series of abbreviations, e.g., NPV (Net Present Value), DCF (Discounted Cash Flow) which might not be easily understandable by the reader.
-To make your Excel modeling better understandable add terms and abbreviation section somewhere for easy reference by the user.
+11. Terms and Abbreviations: Financial models normally use a series of abbreviations, e.g., NPV (Net Present Value), DCF (Discounted Cash Flow), which might not be easily understandable by the reader.
+To make your Excel modeling better understandable, add a terms and abbreviations section somewhere for easy reference by the user.

 12. Build automatic error checks inside your model: e.g. a balance sheet must show that total assets match total equity and liabilities.
 Therefore, you can build in there an automatic check that there is a zero difference in your balance sheet.
 In case that examination shows anything else than zero, it will tell you to recheck your calculations and will lead you to the source of error (by using the detective/audit function in Excel).